reproducible-notebooks/national-water-model/README.md

-This binder branch is just for the binder environment file
+This binder branch is just for the binder Dockerfile